karthikramx/Path-Planning-Algorithms-Python/README.md

 ![aly_text](https://github.com/karthikram05/Path-Planning-Algorithms-Python/blob/master/Results/upload.gif)

 #### Instructions
-Required packages : numpy,matplotLib (can be intalled using pip install command) Clone the respository and run the .py files using the python command on the terminal.
+Required packages : numpy,matplotLib (can be intalled using pip install command).
+Clone the respository and run the .py files using the python command on the terminal.
 Reduce the map size and adjust start and end goal accordingly for the code to execute and finish quickly.